AlexNabokikh/nix-config/README.md

 ### 2. Replace The Personal Profile

-Edit:

-- `modules/profile/preferences.nix`
+Edit `modules/profile/preferences.nix` and replace:

-Replace:

 - full name
 - email
 - git key

-You can also set avatar, wallpaper, fonts, icon theme, locale and time zone of your choice.
+You can also adjust fonts, icon theme, cursor theme, Catppuccin flavor/accent, locale and time zone in the same file.

+Replace the asset files in `modules/profile/` to match your identity:

+- `modules/profile/avatar` — user avatar image
+- `modules/profile/wallpaper.jpg` — desktop wallpaper

+The other files in `modules/profile/` (`primary-user.nix`, `primary-user-home.nix`) are infrastructure — they define the `primaryUser` option and wire Home Manager from it.
+You generally do not need to edit them.

 ### 3. Remove Machines You Do Not Need